Nick-Quast-Personal/C-sharp-Design-Patterns/strategy-design-pattern/README.md

 | `expressShipping` | $3.00/lb | $5.00 |
 | `overnightShipping` | $5.00/lb | $10.00 |

-The demo prompts you for a package weight, then calculates the cost with each strategy, swapping strategies at runtime using `setStrategy()`.
+The demo prompts you for a package weight, lets you select an initial strategy, then allows you to switch and compare other strategies at runtime using `setStrategy()`.

 ## How to Run